khersey/billshare-android-client/README.md

 The last thing I would recommend doing is switching the project view.
-By default the view is Android, which hides certain files, I recommend using Project. which hides certain files, I recommend using Project.
+By default the view is Android, which hides certain files, I recommend using Project.

 That's it!
 Once your Android Studio has finished downloading all the project dependicies you're good to go!